BenMusch/site/src/pages/index.md

 title: Cole Valley Haight Allies
 image: /img/sidewalk.jpg
 heading: Cole Valley Haight Allies
 subheading: Residents of Cole Valley and Haight supporting our low-income and unhoused neighbors
-description: >-
-  We are a group of neighbors in the Cole Valley and Haight neighbors who wish to use our voices to advocate for and be allies to our low-income and unhoused neighbors in District 5.
+description: We are Cole Valley and Haight residents and business owners who advocate for our unhoused neighbors.
+We are in support of low-income housing and other initiatives that address income inequality in San Francisco.
+In particular, we support the Safe Sleeping site at 730 Stanyan.
+Our goal is to have a neighborhood that is safe and humane for all its residents, housed and unhoused.
 intro:
   blurbs:
     - image: /img/coffee.png